Release of 2020 Singapore-Cambridge GCE N(A)- & N(T)-Level Examination Results

-1. Students who sat for the 2019 Singapore-Cambridge General Certificate of Education (GCE) Normal (Academic) [N(A)] and Normal (Technical) [N(T)] Level Examinations collected their results from their secondary schools today1.
+1. Candidates who sat for the 2020 Singapore-Cambridge General Certificate of Education (GCE) Normal (Academic) [N(A)] and Normal (Technical) [N(T)] Level Examinations received their results today1.

 PROGRESSION TO SECONDARY 5 NORMAL (ACADEMIC)

-4. 76.6% of the students from the N(A) course are eligible for promotion to Secondary 5 N(A).
-These are students in the N(A) course who obtained an aggregate not exceeding 19 points in English Language, Mathematics and the best three subjects (ELMAB3), and at least a Grade 5 for all subjects used in the computation of the ELMAB3.
+5. 77.7% of the school candidates from the N(A) course are eligible for promotion to Secondary 5 N(A).
+These are school candidates in the N(A) course who obtained an aggregate not exceeding 19 points in English Language, Mathematics and the best three subjects (ELMAB3), and at least a Grade 5 for all subjects used in the computation of the ELMAB3.